mgidd/ITFnd100-Mod07/docs/index.md

 ```
 #### Listing 2

 To retrieve the binary data from a file, I use a function requiring the name of the file as its parameter.
 I open the file and this time use the notation ‘rb’ for reading from binary.
 Then, the pickle load function allows the program to unpickle the file data and load it into the program.
-As always, I close the file after the data is retrieved (Figure 3).
+As always, I close the file after the data is retrieved (Listing 3).
 ```
 def unpickle_from_file(file_name):
     """ Unpickles data from a file..."""